List of Maryland Scenic Byways: Charles Street

 The Charles Street Scenic Byway runs along Charles Street (MD 139) through Baltimore and north into Baltimore County, ending in Lutherville.
 Charles Street serves as Baltimore's main thoroughfare and passes through many cultural, residential, and commercial areas.
 The byway is a National Scenic Byway designated as Baltimore's Historic Charles Street.

 Charles Street begins at the Inner Harbor, which is home to the National Aquarium in Baltimore, Maryland Science Center, and Port Discovery.
 Also nearby is the Little Italy neighborhood as well as Oriole Park at Camden Yards and M&T Bank Stadium.
 Farther north, the byway heads through Downtown Baltimore, which is home to many skyscrapers including One Charles Center.
-In the downtown area, there are many cultural sites including Royal Farms Arena and the Hippodrome Theatre.
+In the downtown area, there are many cultural sites including CFG Bank Arena and the Hippodrome Theatre.
 The road passes through the Cathedral Hill Historic District and the Mount Vernon neighborhood, where the original Washington Monument is located.
 The byway runs through Belvedere Row before reaching Druid Hill Park area, which is home to the Baltimore Museum of Art and the Maryland Zoo.
 Charles Street passes through the garden suburb of Roland Park before running through the Guilford neighborhood, where Sherwood Gardens is located.
 The road passes near Notre Dame of Maryland University and Loyola University Maryland before heading near Friends School of Baltimore and Cathedral of Mary Our Queen.
 Charles Street heads into Baltimore County, where MD 134 provides access to Lutherville and a spur serves Towson, a major commercial center.
 Charles Street ends at an interchange with I-695.